ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

 // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //
 // @public
+class Crc32Normalizer extends HashingNormalizer {
+    constructor();
+    // (undocumented)
+    static crc32Hash(parts: string[]): string;
+}

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+//
+// @public
 const defaultValidatorTraits: ValidatorTraitValues;

 // @public